drvinceknight/unpeudemath/_posts/2017-09-26-allocating-final-year-projects-to-students.md

 used. **However** in practice, this should scale readily for the "usual" class size.

-One of the great uses of this type of approach is that it's first of all transparent but second of all takes no time to create a new solution given a set of inputs.
-Whilst it took a bit of time this Summer to write down the mathematical model and the Python code (most of the difficulties with the code was actually reading in the various inputs), next year this should hopefully take no time at all.
+One of the great uses of this type of approach is that it is first of all transparent (if students ask why they have been allocated a certain project we can say why).
+Second of all, it takes no time to create a new solution given a set of inputs.
+Whilst it took a bit of time this Summer to write down the mathematical model and the Python code (most of the difficulties with the code was actually reading in the various inputs), next year this should take no time at all.

-Finally, the mathematical model is hopefully generic enough to be usable by others however if there are certain constraints that are not captured these should be (famous last words) straightforward to add.
+Finally, the mathematical model is generic enough to be usable by others however if there are certain constraints that are not captured these should be (famous last words) straightforward to add.